-Websites like Airbnb and Holiday Lettings provide a place for homeowners to rent out either their full apartment or just a section of it - from rooms to couches.
+Websites like Holiday Lettings provide a place for homeowners to rent out either their full apartment or just a section of it - from rooms to couches.
 Whether you're looking for a budget accommodation option or an extravagant month-long luxury rental, you're sure to be able to find it here.

 If you decide to use a short-term letting service, remember to protect yourself from potential scams by making sure the person you're talking to is a verified host.

-As favourite destination for backpackers and budget travellers Edinburgh has numerous hostels to choose from.
+As a favourite destination for backpackers and budget travellers Edinburgh has numerous hostels to choose from.
 Some are privately owned and many are members of the Scottish Youth Hostels Association (SYHA) or Scottish Independent Hostels.

-For solo visitors travelling to Edinburgh’s Festivals, hostels are good value for money and a perfect place to meet like minded festival goers.
+For solo visitors travelling to Edinburgh’s Festivals, hostels are good value for money and a perfect place to meet like-minded festival-goers.
 As well as shared dormitory accommodation most hostels have one or two private single or double rooms.